GOP lawmaker asked whether vaccines have ‘tracking devices.’ He insists he was trying to debunk ‘wild’ claims.

 “We always had the flu and it always kills people in Orange County.
 But we don’t declare a state of emergency,” Wagner said.

-About 543 people die of the flu in Orange County every year, according to state data cited by the Voice of OC, while about 5,000 county residents have died of virus complications, according to data compiled by the Orange County Health Care Agency.
+About 543 people die of the flu in Orange County every year, according to state data cited by the Voice of OC, while nearly 5,000 county residents have died of virus complications, according to data compiled by the Orange County Health Care Agency.

 Chau and other colleagues said it was premature to lift the state of emergency, adding that the county will lose significant funds if the order is lifted too soon.